 What Is Diabetic Retinopathy?

 Diabetic retinopathy is the leading cause of blindness in adults.
-It occurs when diabetes harms blood vessels inside the eye.
+It happens when diabetes harms blood vessels inside the eye.
 These weak vessels leak fluid into an area of the eye called the retina.
 Weak new vessels can break and bleed into the retina.
 Old vessels can leak and cause swelling.
 These vessels can damage areas of the retina, causing blurry, distorted vision.

 What causes diabetic retinopathy?